-- System Design - Used to see your ability to combine knowledge, theory and judgment in solving a real-world problem
+- System design - questions will test your ability to combine knowledge, theory and judgment in solving a real-world problem

 - Understand the basics of how search works

-- Understand the collections and math APIs for your preferred programming language
+- Understand the collection and math APIs for your preferred programming language

 Average Salaries for Tech Roles at Google